With Payoneer, businesses can send mass payments to payees worldwide.

 Before you can send or receive money, you’ll need to register for an account.
-Have the following information on hand:

 To send money to another Payoneer user, you need access to Make a Payment.
 Typically, Payoneer will only give you access if you’re already receiving payments through its partners or its Global Payment Service.

 - Log in to your Payoneer account.

 - Under the “Pay” tab, click “Make a Payment.”

 - Enter your recipient’s Payoneer email address, the amount you want to transfer, the type of transfer you’re making and relevant notes.